Tucker & Dale vs. Evil

 Is it any good?

-Director/co-writer Eli Craig makes his feature debut with this simple, ingenious idea: Why are hillbillies always so nasty and evil in horror movies?
+Director/co-writer Eli Craig makes his feature debut with a simple, ingenious idea.
+Why are hillbillies always so nasty and evil in horror movies?
 What if they're really good folks, and the college students are the awful ones?
 The movie takes this idea and runs all the way with it, allowing audiences to catch on at their own pace.

 Families can talk about...

 Families can talk about the movie's violence.
 Is it realistic, or cartoonish?
 How does that affect its impact?
 Why does some movie violence make audiences laugh?

 Have you ever judged a book by its cover?
 Does this movie make you think about that, or is it too humorous to be taken seriously?